This topic describes how to prepare data by using Integrated Development Environment (IDE) to upload data.

 - In the lower-left corner, click Create Table.

 - In the Schema section, click the icon.
-Then, enter a name in the Column Name column and specify the table schema in the Type column.
+Then, enter a name in the Column Name column and specify the data type in the Type column.

 - Click Next.

-- Click Select File, and follow the instructions to upload local files.
+- Click Select File and follow the instructions to upload on-premises files.

 - Click OK.